Influenza viruses infect our cells, but cell entry alone does not result in influenza (the disease).

 Shedding of Flu virus can last as long as 3 weeks, but more commonly stops within a week after signs and symptoms start.[1,23] Shedding can last longer in very sick infants.

-The next person we infect in the transmission chain can begin to show symptoms at around 2 to 4 days.
+The next person we infect during influenza virus transmission chain can begin to show symptoms at around 2 to 4 days.
 For the SARS coronavirus, this range was 8 to 10 days.

 So we quickly reach peak virus levels and become infectious.
 These numbers all come as part of a range – higher or lower, longer or shorter all being possible.
 In those with mild or no symptoms, peak Flu virus levels are generally lower than in those who have clear signs and symptoms.

 It may amaze some to learn that 1 of every 3 adults have been observed to nose-pick or eye-rub each hour.
 And not just once per hour.
-Another study found that people touched surfaces and their mouth/nose 3 to 4 times per hour!
-That’s how those surfaces come into play; our fingertips become contaminated and then we inoculate ourselves with Flu virus.
+One study found that people touched surfaces and their mouth/nose 3 to 4 times per hour!
+That’s how those surfaces are thought to come into play; our fingertips become contaminated and then we inoculate ourselves with Flu virus.

-Hand washing is really important but that’s a lot of touches.
+Hand washing is thought to have some importance (perhaps nothing like as much as aerosols) but that’s a lot of touches to interrupt.
 Holding off on touching our faces until after we can wash our hands is a good habit to develop.

 As well as the virus itself, environmental conditions impact how long Flu virus can remain infectious on surfaces and in these droplets and droplet nuclei.[12,13] Flu viruses can also remain infectious on nonporous surfaces for some time in general.
 We come into contact with these kinds of materials many times each day.[2,3] Unless we live on an island near a Jedi temple.